- Distinguish between accuracy and precision in measurements.

 In everyday speech, the terms accuracy and precision are frequently used interchangeably.
 However, their scientific meanings are quite different.
 Accuracy is a measure of how close a measurement is to the correct or accepted value of the quantity being measured.
 Precision is a measure of how close a series of measurements are to one another.
 Precise measurements are highly reproducible, even if the measurements are not near the correct value.

 Darts thrown at a dartboard are helpful in illustrating accuracy and precision (Figure below).

 The distribution of darts on a dartboard shows the difference between accuracy and precision.

 Assume that three darts are thrown at the dartboard, with the bulls-eye representing the true, or accepted, value of what is being measured.
 A dart that hits the bulls-eye is highly accurate, whereas a dart that lands far away from the bulls-eye displays poor accuracy.
-Pictured above are the four possible outcomes (Figure above).
+Figure above demonstrates four possible outcomes.

 (A) The darts have landed far from each other and far from the bulls-eye.
 This grouping demonstrates measurements that are neither accurate, nor precise.